-- Executives and staff should participate in or arrange activities for the public advantage of social development and services such as activities about education, arts, culture, environment, etc. - Executives and staff must realize participation in natural resources conservation and environmental preservation and even avoid any action that will harm or pollute related natural resources, environment, and residence system.

-6. Not involved in political activities
+- 5.1 Executives and staff should participate in or arrange activities for the public advantage of social development and services such as activities about education, arts, culture, environment, etc. - 5.2 Executives and staff must realize participation in natural resources conservation and environmental preservation and even avoid any action that will harm or pollute related natural resources, environment, and residence system. - 6.
+Not involved in political activities

-The Company is impartial by not doing any action that will absorb in any political party or any person who has the political power to seek profit but will promote and cooperate to have executives and staff use liberty right in democracy under the constitution.
+The Company is impartial by not doing any action that will absorb in any political party or any person who has the political power to seek profit but will promote and cooperate to have executives and staff use liberty rights in democracy under the constitution.

-- Executives and staff must not use the position, fund, time, supply and equipment, or facilities of Alucon in favor of and supporting political candidates or organizations. - Executives and staff must not use authority to pressure or force colleagues and subordinates to give support to political candidates or organizations.
+- 6.1 Executives and staff must not use the position, fund, time, supply and equipment, or facilities of Alucon in favor of and supporting political candidates or organizations. - 6.2 Executives and staff must not use authority to pressure or force colleagues and subordinates to give support to political candidates or organizations.